peritomoreno/reviews-service/README.md

 ### Project Overview

-This project is a back-end system supporting an existing client-facing retail web-portal.
-It is created in Nodejs.
-It is made up of two EC2 instances.
+The Reviews service is a back-end system supporting an existing client-facing retail web-portal.
+It is created in Nodejs and is made up of two EC2 instances.
 The first contains an Express server equipped with Redis-based caching to handle periods of high customer traffic.
 The second instance contains a Mongo Database with over 1 million reviews and metadata for over 10,000 distinct products.

 This is accomplished using mainly the following tools: